toransahu/notes/docs/cs-fundamentals/Algo.md

 $\therefore S = (J_1 + 1).L - X$
 $\therefore S = J.L - X$

-With the help of Lemma-A & Ilferelce-A.1 we cal colculde that this relatiol $S = J.L - X$ holds true, thus our hypothesis is true as well.
+With the help of Lemma-A & Inference-A.1 we can conclude that this relation $S = J.L - X$ holds true, thus our hypothesis is true as well.

 ### Applications
 - helpful in discovering infinite loop in a computer program